 Abigail Perkiss is an Assistant Professor of History at Kean University in Union, NJ.
-She is broadly trained in U.S. history, twentieth century urban culture, African American history, oral history, public history, and legal history.
-Her research centers on the history of race, ethnicity, and urban identity in post-WWII American cities, and has been guided by questions of identity creation, community cohesion, and historical memory.
-Her first book, Making Good Neighbors: Civil Rights, Liberalism, and Integration in Postwar Philadelphia, examines the creation of intentionally integrated neighborhoods in the latter half of the twentieth century.
+Her first book, Making Good Neighbors: Civil Rights, Liberalism, and Integration in Postwar Philadelphia (Cornell University Press, 2014), examines the creation of intentionally integrated neighborhoods in the latter half of the twentieth century.

 Perkiss can be reached at firstname.lastname@example.org.